fhir-crucible/testscript-generator/README.md

     - Cucumber/Gherkin syntax
     - ExampleScenario Resources
 - [ ] Increase variety in how TestScript generation is organized
-    - __For example__, instead of generating/storing by conformance level, generate by interaction type or by resource
+    - Instead of generating/storing by conformance level, generate by interaction type or by resource
+- [ ] Command-line option for pipeline between TestScript Generator and TestScript Engine
+- [ ] Generating tests that verify multi-system interactions

 ## Running the Generator

 **Commands:**